Artist's Statement

 During this time and continued good fortune, I met and briefly worked with artist Douglas Portway.
 A friend of Oliveiro's and Lee's, who came to Milan to make his prints.
 It was a precious time watching him draw directly on to the prepared copper plates, then handing them to me to etch and print.
 After only experiencing Oliviero's work, Douglas's unconventional approach was so refreshing.
 I was immediately attracted to his loose and expressive drawing style.
 During that short period he was very giving with his time offering help and suggestions.
 A lovely man with an extraordinary talent, I was very lucky to have met him.

 I produced many landscape etchings during my time in Italy and when returning home to the UK.
 Eventually turning towards figurative subject matter and taking inspiration from Douglas Portway.
-Today I enjoy producing both landscape and figurative works.
-Sometimes it can be the beauty of the composition, other times it is the simplicity of a few lines that can suggest so much.
+Today I enjoy producing both landscape and figurative work, sometimes it can be the beauty of the composition, other times it is the simplicity of a few lines that can suggest so much.

 Carl March.